-Golden Delicious:-Ferbam, Mercury, Cyprex, Glyodin or Glyoxide should not be used on this variety during the time Pink through Second Cover.
-Wettable Sulfur or Lime-Sulfur may cause unfavorable russeting during this same period when weather conditions are cool, humid and rainy.
-The most favorable precaution for good finish on Golden Delicious is to use Captan, beginning with Pink and continue its use through Second Cover.
-Findings in Michigan have shown also that Niacide M and Thylate may be used safely on this variety in a protective schedule against scab.
+Golden Delicious:-Ferbam, mercury, Dodine (Cyprex) or Gylodin should not be used on this variety during the time Pink through Second Cover.
+Wettable sulfur or lime-sulfur may cause unfavorable russeting during this same period when weather conditions are cool, humid and rainy.
+The most favorable precaution for good finish on Golden Delicious is to use captan, beginning with Pink and continue its use through Second Cover.
+Findings in Michigan have shown also that Niacide M and Thiram may be used safely on this variety in a protective schedule against scab.

-If "back action" is necessary against possible apple scab infection, Phygon XL at 1/4 pound, plus Captan at 1 pound per 100 gallons may be used.
-Remember, Captan alone at 2 pounds per 100 gallons has "back action" of 18 to 24 hours against this organism, frequently eliminating the need for Phygon XL.
+If "back action" is necessary against possible apple scab infection, Dichlone at 1⁄2 pound, plus captan at 1 pound per 100 gallons may be used.
+Remember, captan alone at 2 pounds per 100 gallons has "back action" of 18 to 24 hours against this organism, frequently eliminating the need for Dichlone.